Armin Gerami

 🔬 Research

 Summary: Linear attention (Kernel Separation) is a promising approach for calculating the attention in transformers with linear time complexity.
-However, they suffer from a high memory footprint.
-In this work, we propose a solution to address this high memory footprint.
+However, it introduces a significant data movement overhead.
+We present a CUDA library that achieves a 3.3× speedup and 3.6× reduction in memory consumption for linear attention implementation compared to the state-of-the-art.

 GUST: Graph Edge-Coloring Utilization for Accelerating Sparse Matrix Vector Multiplication